-The Council's governance arrangements include a framework of assurance, of which the leadership team are part.
-Any significant issues with regards to governance and control across the authority are considered by the leadership team as a whole and the annual Governance Statement is reviewed and agreed by the Leadership team.

-A number of key controls ensure appropriate scrutiny and governance of key financial decision points.
+С The Leadership team The Council's governance arrangements include a framework of assurance, of Ensure regular refresh of finance demonstrates in its actions which the leadership team are part.
+Any significant issues with regards to manual and finance procedure and behaviours governance and control across the authority are considered by the leadership rules. responsibility for team as a whole and the annual Governance Statement is reviewed and Responsible Officer - AD Strategic governance and internal agreed by the Leadership team.
+Resources. controls A number of key controls ensure appropriate scrutiny and governance of key financial decision points.
 For example, Strategic Investment Board, Project Management Office, procurement gateways, finance procedure rules etc.